gmtsciencedev/scitq/docs/usage.md

 !!! note
     `$CPU` is the only special variable **available with or without docker**: it contains the number of CPU divided by the concurrency.

+!!! note
+    These variables are shell environment variables, which means they are only available when using the shell (or using specific libs like `os.environ` when using python), so this command will not output anything `scitq-launch 'echo $CPU'` while this command should  `scitq-launch sh -c 'echo $CPU'`.

 ### input (-i)
 As explained above this option let you specify some files that will be downloaded before the task is launched and available in `/input` folder or in the folder stored in `INPUT` environmental variable if you do not use docker.